 29.5 a) Rewards are paid after 60 days’ from the moment the order is fully activated.

 29.5 b) Rewards are not paid for orders made by the Customer, or any entity related to the Customer

-29.5 d) Rewards are not paid for any orders referred from websites that, in Clouvider’s discretion, are used solely as “Coupon Listing Websites”; If in doubt Affiliate should check with Clouvider before referring visitors under this program.
+29.5 d) Rewards are not paid for any orders referred from websites that, at Clouvider’s discretion, are used solely as “Coupon Listing Websites”; If in doubt Affiliate should check with Clouvider before referring visitors under this program.

 29.6 For the avoidance of doubt, this program does not constitute any form of employment.
 The Customer is responsible for paying all relevant taxes and fees related to Customer’s participation in the program.

-29.7 Rewards can be paid to the Customers in the form of the account credit, PayPal transfer or a cheque.
+29.7 Rewards can be paid to the Customers in the form of account credit, PayPal transfer or a cheque.
 For the avoidance of doubt, the Customer is responsible for any fees and taxes related to receiving the rewards.

 30. Force majeure